-With BRCGS, ISO 9001:2015, and Sedex Members Ethical Trade Audit (SMETA) certifications, Bedford offers you the confidence that your brand will receive a quality packaging solution that will be produced safely and ethically.
+With BRCGS and ISO 9001:2015 certifications, Bedford offers you the confidence that your brand will receive a quality packaging solution that will be produced with food safety standards top of mind.

 Request our regulatory compliance documentation when you request a quote for your next project.